sbeckman/sbitx-sound-output-control/README.md

   will start the sbitx program with the normal WM8731 as the audio output device.

 $ ./sbitx plughw:0,0
-  will accomplish the same thing - the WM8731 will be used as the audio output device (although this time the command line parameter specifies the device.)
+  will accomplish the same thing - the WM8731 will be used as the audio output device (although in this example the command line parameter specifies the device.)

 After plugging in an inexpensive USB sound out / microphone in dongle, which created a hw:4,0 device: